ergo-services/ergo/docs/extra-library/actors/metrics.md

 **Network** - Four panels covering cluster totals and per-node breakdowns for message rates and byte rates.
 Sudden drops may indicate partitions.
 Disproportionate bytes-to-messages ratio reveals large message sizes.

 **Network Detail** - Message and byte rates between specific node pairs.
 Useful for tracing inter-node communication paths and identifying saturated links.

+**Mailbox Latency** (collapsed row, requires `-tags=latency`) - Six panels for latency analysis.
+Two stat panels show cluster-wide max latency (with green/yellow/red thresholds) and stressed process count.
+A heatmap shows latency distribution over time.
+Two timeseries show max latency and stressed process count per node.
+A table lists the top 50 processes by latency with their PID, name, application, and behavior.
+When the `latency` tag is not used, these panels show "No data".

 **Nodes Overview** - A table listing all nodes with uptime, process counts, and memory.
 Sorted by process count.
 Quickly identifies recently restarted nodes (low uptime), overloaded nodes (high process count), or unhealthy nodes (non-zero zombies).